 At the beginning 2018, there are some important changes on the horizon for Santa Cruz Real Estate.
 The Tax Cuts and Jobs act, which is making its way through the House and Senate, will be a major determinant of 2018 housing market health.
 We've written about its potential impact on the California real estate market in a separate blog post, and will provide regular updates on this topic.
 Here, we summarize some other major factors

 With the total headcount nearing the 90 million, millennials make up the largest living generation in the US.
 Ranging from early teens to mid-thirties, millennials are going to and have already begun to make up a significant proportion of potential homebuyers and renters.
 Knowing what this generation is looking for in a home is therefore key to home sellers and investors.
-What They Like According to a late 2016 study that looked at
+What Millennials Like In A Home According to a late 2016 study

 On Thursday, November 9th, Republicans in the Senate Finance Committee released an outline of their version of the "Tax Cuts and Jobs Act".
 Just one week earlier, the Republicans' congressional House Ways and Means Committee released the original version.
 Both pose a threat to homeownership as we know it today.
 Here is a short summary of how both may affect your real estate.
 Mortgage Interest Deduction The house bill will keep the mortgage